Getting disability benefits can be a complex process. Even the laws that govern how you can obtain disability benefits can be complex.

 If you are a Massachusetts state employee, however, ERISA does not govern your claim; Massachusetts state law does.
 For state employees, therefore, insurance claims are different than for other workers.

-We can help you navigate the complex rules and laws associated with getting your needed disability benefits
+We can help you navigate the complex rules and laws associated with getting your needed disability benefits.
+Reach out to us today in Boston for guidance in Milton, Worcester, Springfield, Newton, or anywhere else in Massachusetts.

 There are two types of disability benefits available to Massachusetts state employees: accidental and ordinary disability retirement.
 Which disability benefit is appropriate for you depends on how you became disabled.